playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 6.
-Heroes: Presenter with subject exposed as observable.</figcaption>
+> Listing 6.
+Heroes: Presenter with subject exposed as observable.

 The presenter now has an exposed observable `add$` property which our presentational component can connect to.